itsdfish/RetirementPlanners.jl/docs/src/custom_example.md

 # Plot Results

 Histograms of the cost are panneled at 10, 20, 30, and 40 years.
 As expected, the cost increases across time and become increasingly variable.
-Importantly, the cost is quite large. after 20 years the interquartile range is .32 - .48 million, and increases to .60 - 1.10 million after 30 years.
+Importantly, the cost is quite large.
+After 20 years the interquartile range is .32 - .48 million, and increases to .60 - 1.10 million after 30 years.

 ```@raw html
 <details>